Test Your Child’s Hearing More Than Once

 How can I test my child’s hearing?

-The Sound Scouts app is available for download from the App Store or Google Play.
+Make sure you’re on top of your child’s hearing by downloading the free, clinically-proven, and government-funded Sound Scouts App which is available for download from the App Store or Google Play.
 For guidelines on how to test your child with Sound Scouts, click here.

 To download the app in Australia, click here

 To download the app in the US, click here

 To download the app in the UK, click here